Highland Village Homeowners Association

 Q: Does the cost bid include locking mailboxes?

 A: The bid estimate had a separate line item for installing the large mailboxes currently used.
 If an owner wants to have a locking mailbox instead, they must purchase and supply it to the contractor for installation.
+Notify the Association of you plan to upgrade to a locking mailbox!

 Q: I have a locking mailbox now.
 Can my mailbox be reused with the new design?